andrewm1tchell/ManifoldExtension/README.md

 I used a form of this for my collections: FLUME and SKY MEADOW.

 Obviously, test it in goerli before yelling at me if you are going to use this.

+Shoutout to YungWknd, the goat for helping me with this.